arunghosha/WebMaster/README.md

 # WebMaster
-**Web Master** is a *self-learning program* conducted by TinkerHub NSSCE designed to boost the Web Development skills of student at NSS College of Engineering, Palakkad to its full potential.
+**Web Master** is a *self-learning Web Development program* conducted by TinkerHub NSSCE designed to boost the Web Development skills of student at NSS College of Engineering, Palakkad to its full potential.
 This program introduces basic web development platfroms like HTML, JavaScript.

 ## My Progress